VintageLOTUSbicycles.com

 Headset Campagnolo Nuovo Gran Sport

-Fork Columbus Tubing, Forged Semi-Sloping Crown w/ Cut-Outs and LOTUS engraving, 1/2 Chrome Blades, Reinforced Handlebar SR
+Fork Columbus Tubing, Forged Semi-Sloping Crown w/ Cut-Outs and LOTUS engraving, 1/2 Chrome Blades, Reinforced Handlebar SR Custom

-Colors Tan, Oxide Green, and (?)
-Stem SR
+Colors Oxide Green, Silver-Champagne Stem SR Apex

 Frame Sizes 50-64 cm Brakes Campagnolo Nuovo Gran Sport